NomicFoundation/hardhat-vscode/docs/publish-extension.md

 # Instruction how to publish extension

-To publish `hardhat-for-vscode` you need to do next steps:
+To publish `hardhat-for-visual-studio-code` you need to do next steps:

 1. Checkout out `main`
 2. Run install, build, lint and test: `yarn && yarn build && yarn lint && yarn test`, stop on failure